 Fall is coming, and this Instant Pot corn chowder is one of my favorite new recipes.
-Try it out, let me know what you think, and shop the affiliate links I share to help support my blog.
-This gives me a small percentage from any purchase.
+Try it out, let me know what you think, and shop the affiliate links I share which gives me a commission from any purchase.

 As the weather starts to cool, I turn to comfort food recipes.
 I make more hearty meals, and soups often become our dinner.
 While I love a good chicken tortilla soup or tomato basil soup, there’s nothing like a good chowder to warm you up from the inside.

 New England clam chowder is my hands down favorite, but I don’t often make it at home, partly due to the cost.
 This Instant Pot corn chowder, however, has many of the same great flavors I love without the pricetag I don’t.

 Because I make it in the Instant Pot, it’s ready quickly and I can start it while I do the afternoon run with the kids.
 We arrive home, and dinner waits for us, hot and delicious.

 I love that I need just one pot, so I end up with fewer dirty dishes.
 First step?
 I cook up the bacon first, then remove it before cooking the rest of my ingredients.

 Don’t forget to save the extra bacon grease in a jar in your fridge.
 It’s fantastic when you cook pancakes on a griddle or when you need it to make a bacon vinaigrette for a salad.

 Oh – and extra bonus?
 This recipe just “happens” to be gluten free, a bonus when you cook for friends.
 No matter what, the smokiness of the bacon, sweetness of the corn, creaminess of the ummm cream – it all makes for a delicious dinner.